espressif/esp-at/docs/en/AT_Binary_Lists/index.rst

 .. note::
   To download AT firmware for other chip series, please go to the drop-down list on the upper left corner of this page and select a chip series to navigate to the documentation of that chip for downloading.

+  Currently, there is no AT firmware available for the ESP32-H series, ESP32-P series, and ESP32-S3 series.
+It is recommended to use the ESP32-C series.

 .. _brief-intro-firmware:

 Brief Introduction to AT Firmware